mark-fogle/udacity-dend-capstone/README.md

 I decided to go with the Udacity provided project which is based on I94 immigration data.
 This is a large data set which contains immigration data for U.S. ports.
 The plan is to enrich this data using the other data sources suggested and create a working data warehouse which can be used for analytics.

+At a high level:

+* Data is extracted from the immigration SAS data, partitioned by year, month, and day, and stored in a data lake on Amazon S3 as Parquet files.
+* The partitioned data is loaded into Redshift into staging tables
+* The staging data is combined with other staged data sources to produce the final fact and dimension records in the Redshift warehouse.

 Ideas on questions we could explore with the final data set:

 * For a given port city, how many immigrants enter from which countries?